microsoft/vscode-react-native/README.md

 ```

 Don't worry, we will be prepopulating this file with some defaults, but in case you need to customize it you are free to do it!

+We will be copying your desired entrypoint to `.vscode/exponentEntrypoint.js` with some minimal changes required to run in exponent.
+After that is set, `.vscode/exponentIndex.js` will call the entrypoint component as the starting point of the application.

+If we guessed the filename or component wrong, or you want to try out different entrypoints feel free to modify `.vscode/vscodeExponent.json` to try out whatever suits your needs.

+If you are an experienced exponent user, or you want to customize your `exp.json` set `createOrOverwriteExpJson` to false in `.vscode/vscodeExponent.json`.
+This will let you have your own version of `exp.json` without overwritting it wach time we run something.

+### Running in exponent

+To run, debug or publish in exponent is necesary to be logged in.
+If you don't have an exponent account don't worry, just give username and password as a normal login and we will create an account for you.

+After you are logged in, VS Code will make sure you are using the correct react native package (exponent requires a specific fork, more info [here](https://docs.getexponent.com/)) and create all the necesary files to convert your react native project to an exponent project.

+You don't have to worry for changing back the version of react native, if you want to run a normal packager again we will make sure to change that dependency for you.

+### FAQ

  **Q: I was working with a React Native version and after debugging in exponent I decided to update it, why is exponent not updating automatically?**